Cranky Frankie: Oceans of Trash

 The Story behind the Story

 This story will illustrate the types of marine debris, the impacts of marine debris on marine wildlife and how YOU can help stop our plastic oceans.
-The story is told through the eyes of a rather feisty and spiky character who is as CRANKY as I am about the trash in the ocean (…with a bit of attitude as you can see from the photo below).
+The story is told through the eyes of a rather feisty and spiky character, Frankie the porcupine fish, who is as CRANKY as I am about the trash in the ocean (…with a bit of attitude as you can see from the photo below).
 I have some great illustration ideas which I will share once the front cover design is finalised, but let’s just say they are going to POP!
 As always my stories include solutions to our environmental problems, with a BIG splash of ocean optimism, as I believe WE need to be the change we want to ‘sea’ in the world.
 So it’s up to YOU to #takeyourtrash and leave only footprints (you can ‘sea’ the progress of this story by following #takeyourtrash).

 My Timeline – Creating the WORDS & PICTURES